rhaissav-source/rhaissaco/README.md

 What Lovable handled: scaffolding, responsive layout, component structure, deploy.

 What I owned: everything that actually makes the page convert — the story, the order, the offer, and the words.
-I also handled the pieces around the build: buying the domain through **GoDaddy** and wiring up the third-party **integrations via connectors** (Google Calendar, Stripe) so booking and payments work end to end.
+I also handled the pieces around the build: buying the domain through **GoDaddy** and wiring up the third-party **integrations via connectors** (Google Calendar, Gmail, Google Sheets, Stripe) so booking, notifications, and payments work end to end.

 ## Product decisions I made